 Making frugal meals is one of the best ways to keep your budget in tact and on track to achieving your money goals!
 Finding frugal recipes, however, is not always easy.

 Frugal eating can be a real task – but no need to worry.
 I will help kickstart your frugal cooking with my favorite frugal meal ideas.
-My favorite frugal recipes cost right around $1 per serving…and they taste fabulous, too!
+My favorite frugal recipes can still cost right around $1 per serving…and they taste fabulous, too!

 Frugal Healthy Meals